kubernetes-sigs/prow/site/content/en/docs/jobs.md

     - ^release-.*$
 ```

-Postsubmits are run when a push event happens on a repo, hence they are
+Postsubmits are run by the trigger plugin when a push event happens on a repo, hence they are
 configured per-repo.
-If no `branches` are specified, then they will run against
+If no `branches` are specified, then they will run on every push to
-every branch.
+every branch on the given repo.

+Postsubmit jobs apply `run_if_changed` and `skip_if_only_changed` filters based on which
+files were modified by the commits included in the specific push event from github.

 Presubmit config looks like so (see [GoDocs](https://pkg.go.dev/k8s.io/test-infra/prow/config#Presubmit) for complete config):